Version | 47 (draft) |

 A Unicode Technical Standard (UTS) is an independent specification.
 Conformance to the Unicode Standard does not imply conformance to any UTS.

 Please submit corrigenda and other comments with the CLDR bug reporting form [Bugs].
 Related information that is useful in understanding this document is found in the References.
 For the latest version of the Unicode Standard see [Unicode].
-For a list of current Unicode Technical Reports see [Reports].
-For more information about versions of the Unicode Standard, see [Versions].
+For more information see About Unicode Technical Reports and the Specifications FAQ.
+Unicode Technical Reports are governed by the Unicode Terms of Use.

 See also Compatibility Notice.